-After helping England to win the 2014 World Cup in France – she came off the bench for the final 10 minutes of the final in which Canada were beaten 21-9 – Claire was rewarded with a full-time sevens contract.
+After helping England to win the 2014 World Cup in the 15-a-side format – she came off the bench for the final ten minutes of the final in which Canada were beaten 21-9 – Claire Allan earned a full-time sevens contract.

 She returned to XVs action after a 16-month gap in the 10-5 win over France in the Old Mutual Wealth Series at Twickenham Stoop in 2016.

 Initially educated at St Stephen’s Junior School and Orleans Park Secondary School, both in Twickenham, she gained a BTEC in Sport and Exercise at Loughborough University.

 75 points – 15T.